 I’m so thankful to our guest blogger Dr. Sandra Glahn, Professor at DTS, who agreed that we could repost this article.
 Recently I sat down with her to discuss why we should revisit the issue of women in public ministry.
-Those conversations are all on video, and a podcast of the first one is now available.
-The other two podcasts will be online over the next two weeks.
+Those conversations are available on video, or you can link to the individual podcasts (1, 2 and 3).
 The article below has links for additional research on the issues.
 It was originally posted on “Engage” 5/22/2018.

 For more than a decade, I’ve taught a course on gender in the church.
 And especially since #MeToo and #ChurchToo combined with Christian leaders saying women have to endure abuse to be biblical and also that women shouldn’t teach in seminaries, I’m seeing a shift in attitudes.
 Some of the more moderate folks are saying, “Stop already.
 That misrepresents us.”
 I’m hearing pastors get up and say, “I was wrong” in slut-shaming Bathsheba.
 I’ve been told by radio hosts, “If I had talked with you a year ago about this, I would not have heard you, but now. . . .”
 Something has changed.
 I’ve been inundated by requests from churches and parachurch organizations wanting guidance on how to revisit the very nature of womanhood along with its ramifications for women’s public ministry. . . especially those verses in the Bible about women’s silence.